datasektionen/bawang-content/en/organization/formalia/body.md

 ### [Graphical profile](/organisation/grafisk-profil)

-How can you actually use the logo of the Computer Science Chapter and where can you find it in print-friendly formats?
+How the chapter logo may be used and where can it be found in good formats.

 ### [Bylaws](https://styrdokument.datasektionen.se/stadgar)